Verticillium albo-atrum

 No

-On reference found indicating Cucurbit spp. may be attacked by this fungus..
+On reference found indicating Cucurbit spp. may be a host for this fungus.
 No references found indicating seed is a pathway.

 Glycine max